-24) The Organization is an exempt organization under Section 501(c)(3) of the Internal Revenue Code.
-Any activities of which we are aware that would jeopardize the Organization's tax-exempt status, and all activities subject to tax on unrelated business income or excise or other tax, have been disclosed to you.
+24) The School is an exempt organization under Section 501(c)(3) of the Internal Revenue Code.
+Any activities of which we are aware that would jeopardize the Organization's taxexempt status, and all activities subject to tax on unrelated business income or excise or other tax, have been disclosed to you.
 All required filings with tax authorities are up-to-date.

 25) We acknowledge our responsibility for presenting the supplementary information in accordance with U.S. GAAP, and we believe the supplementary information including its form and content, is fairly presented in accordance with U.S. GAAP.
-The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary information of the supplementary information.
+The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period, and we have disclosed to you any significant assumptions or interpretations underlying the measurement and presentation of the supplementary of the supplementary information.

-26) With respect to federal award programs:
+- 26) With respect to federal award programs: - a.

-- a.
 We are responsible for understanding and complying with, and have complied with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance), relating to preparation of the schedule of expenditures of federal awards. - b.
 We acknowledge our responsibility for preparing and presenting the schedule of expenditures of federal awards (SEFA) and related disclosures in accordance with the requirements of the Uniform Guidance, and we believe the SEFA, including its form and content, is fairly presented in accordance with the Uniform Guidance.
-The methods of measurement or presentation of the SEFA have not changed from those used in the prior period, and we have disclosed to you any
+The methods of measurement or presentation of the SEFA have not changed from those used in the prior period, and we have disclosed to you any significant assumptions and interpretations underlying the measurement or presentation of the SEFA. - c.
+If the SEFA is not presented with the audited financial statements, we will make the audited financial statements readily available to the intended users of the SEFA no later than the date we issue the SEFA and the auditor's report thereon. - d.
+We have identified and disclosed to you all of our government programs and related activities subject to the Uniform Guidance compliance audit, and have included in the SEFA, expenditures made during the audit period for all awards provided by federal agencies in the form of federal awards, federal costreimbursement contracts, loans, loan guarantees, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, direct appropriations, and other direct assistance. - e.
+We are responsible for understanding and complying with, and have complied with, the requirements of federal statutes, regulations, and the terms and conditions of federal awards related to each of our federal programs and have identified and disclosed to you the requirements of federal statutes, regulations, and the terms and conditions of federal awards that are considered to have a direct and material effect on each major program. - f.
+We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing our federal awards in compliance with federal statutes, regulations, and the terms and conditions of

-Our mission is to ignite, empower and transform people traditionally labeled "at-risk" into social entrepreneurs, engineers, and global leaders through our innovative, holistic and progressive human development school model.
+We endeavor to ignite, empower, and transform young people of great promise traditionally labeled "atrisk" and who have access to the least economic resources, into social entrepreneurs, engineers, and global leaders through our innovative, holistic, and progressive human development school model.